 Miller County 4-H has 182 members, ages 5–18, and 57 adult volunteers.
 4-H clubs are located through out the county.
-Youth can enjoy any one of the seven clubs in Miller County.
+Youth can enjoy any one of the six clubs in Miller County.
 They can attend meetings; complete 4-H projects; exhibit their projects in the local fairs and the state fair; participate in local events, state and national trips and events; and qualify for college scholarships.
-To find out more, contact Jennifer Kempker at the MU Extension Center in Miller County or Cathy Galland at the MU Extension Center in Pulaski County.
+To find out more, contact Jennifer Kempker at the MU Extension Center in Miller County.

 Miller County 4-H

-Miller County has seven 4-H clubs located throughout the county and other county wide project groups.
+Miller County has six 4-H clubs located throughout the county and other countywide project groups.

-Nobles 4-H Club, of the Eldon area, meets every third Sunday of the month at 3 p.m. in the Whirler's building on the Miller County Fairgrounds in Eldon.
+Nobles 4-H Club, of the Eldon area, meets every third Sunday of the month at 3 p.m. at the Bethany Lutheran Church in Eldon.

-Projects offered are Hams, Swine, Beef, Photography, Cake Decorating, Arts & Crafts, Crocheting, Scrapbooking, Poultry, Livestock Judging, and Clover Kids.
-Special projects/Community Service: food basket at holidays, Christmas caroling and card exchange at nursing and residential care facilities, prepare fairgrounds in July for the County Fair, and place flags on Veterans graves Memorial weekend.
+Projects offered are Hams, Swine, Beef, Photography, Cake Decorating, Arts & Crafts, Crocheting, Scrapbooking, Poultry, Livestock Judging, Shooting Sports, Woodworking, Gardening and Clover Kids for ages 5-7 years.
+Special projects/Community service: food basket at holidays, visiting elderly and singing carols at Christmas, preparing fairgrounds in July for the County Fair, and placing flags on Veterans' graves during Memorial weekend.

 Spring Garden 4-H Club of the Spring Garden area covering Olean and Eugene.
 The club meets the third Sunday of the month at 6:00 p.m. in the Spring Garden School House in Spring Garden.